 MLIS 7570.
 Information Architecture.
 3 Hours.

-Prerequisite or Corequisite: MLIS 7000 with a grade of "B" or better or consent of instructor.
+Prerequisite or Corequisite: MLIS 7000 with a grade of "B" or better.
 Theory and techniques of designing Web sites for effective information delivery.
 Study of organization, labeling, navigation, and indexing systems included.

 MLIS 7580.
 Digital Libraries.
 3 Hours.